Skip to content

 10 Spectacular Italian Lakes That Are Worth Visiting on Your Next Trip

-Central Italy embraces its fair share of Italian lakes, bestowing upon us the pretty Lake Bolsena that lies in the Lazio region.
+Central Italy embraces its fair share of Italian lakes, bestowing the pretty Lake Bolsena that lies in the Lazio region.
 The beauty of this lake lies in its versatility, offering something to everyone.
 So, whether you’re a history buff, a science lover, or a fitness guru, there’s something for you around here to spend the best time.

 Its remarkable tidal changes set this lake apart from all other Italian lakes.
 This phenomenon occurs given that Lake Bolsena is known to be a volcanic lake that formed thousands upon thousands of years ago.
-Moreover, it’s the largest volcanic lake in all of Europe, originally stemming from some hot volcanic activity.
+Moreover, it’s the largest volcanic lake in Europe, originally stemming from some hot volcanic activity.

 6. Lake Maggiore (Lago Maggiore) – Near the Swiss Borders